fenago/review-pull-requests/README.md

 1. Type a commit message.
 1. Click **Commit changes**.

-Next, wait about 20 seconds for actions to run, then refresh this course's README.

 <summary><h2>Step 5: Merge your pull request</h2></summary>

-_Almost there! :heart:_

 You can now [merge] your pull request!